Records Management (RM) Trends & News

 - Abandoning old files fills up search results with “garbage,” and it takes longer to find what we need.

 - “Just in case” is not a legitimate retention need by itself.

 - Regulations require us to keep some records for a long time - think tax forms and the IRS.

-- In the event of litigation, we have a responsibility to produce certain records promptly and efficiently.
+- In the event of litigation or audit, we have a responsibility to produce certain records promptly and efficiently.

 - We have ongoing operational needs for some older documents.

 - We need to keep a record of our products for reaching back into the institutional knowledge base: Memory and history.